darksworm/aerospace-scratchpad/README.md

 #### For better UX

-**Minimum version: 0.3.0**
+_Minimum version: 0.3.0_

 The scratchpad windows lives on a dedicated workspace (default: `.scratchpad`).
-When an action targets a hidden scratchpad window directly, AeroSpace WM focuses the scratchpad workspace, in order to handle these cases add the following:
+In order to avoid that workspace taking focus add this to your config:

 ```toml
 # ~/.config/aerospace/config.toml